davenonymous/BonsaiTrees/README.md

 And in no particular order:

-IndustrialCraft 2, Integrated Dynamics, Totemic, Rustic, PrimalCore, Traverse, Tinkers Construct, Natura, AbyssalCraft, Twilight Forest, Thaumcraft, Terraqueous
+IndustrialCraft 2, Integrated Dynamics, Totemic, Rustic, PrimalCore, Traverse, Tinkers Construct, Natura, AbyssalCraft, Twilight Forest, Thaumcraft, Terraqueous, Natures Aura, Betweenlands

 If you want to see more trees supported and are a tiny bit proficient with minecraft and git, please read the "Making a Sapling compatible yourself" section below and create